Your message. Our solution.

 The following are a list of terms commonly used to describe the technology.

 Tuning is the process of customizing a speech application to your particular needs.
-No two people say the same word exactly the same.
 Tuning can include editing prompts and grammar to reflect regional dialects in order to improve the automation rates of your application.
-VoicePort engineers listen to recorded phone calls to hear where the errors occur, and make any necessary adjustments for better performance.
-A great deal of tuning occurs before offical deployment, but it is an on going process to continuously improve automation rates.
+VoicePort engineers listen to recorded phone calls to hear where the errors occur and make any necessary adjustments for better performance.
+A great deal of tuning occurs before official deployment, but it is an on-going process to continuously improve automation rates.

-Barge in is the ability to interrupt the speech application with a response.
+Barge-in is the ability to interrupt the speech application with a response.
 Callers who use the system more frequently can avoid listening to their options and simply state what it is they are looking for.
-At the same time, those who are less familiar with the speech application will be provided with “helper prompts,” to aid them in their transaction.
+At the same time, those who are less familiar with the speech application will be provided with “helper prompts,” which aid them in their transaction.